-Prior to joining the firm, Ms. Horne served as an Associate Legal Officer to His Excellency Judge Hisashi Owada of the International Court of Justice in The Hague.
+Prior to joining the firm, Ms. Horne served as an associate legal officer to His Excellency Judge Hisashi Owada of the International Court of Justice in The Hague.
 She received the David M. Berger Memorial Prize in International Law and was a member of Columbia Law School's two-time national championship Jessup International Law Moot Court team.
-Ms. Horne previously served in the Executive Branch of the US Government.
+Ms. Horne previously served in the Executive Branch of the US Government, including as a political appointee at the US Department of Homeland Security and in positions at the White House, the US Department of State, and the Office of the US Trade Representative.

 - Representing the Republic of Panama in an investment dispute concerning intellectual property rights.